AnselmoGPP/Learn_Computer_Science/topics/cryptography.md

 + [References](#references)

-## Introduction and Classical Cryptography
+## Classical Cryptography

 Cryptography is everywhere: passwords, password hashing, secure internet credit-card transactions, encrypted Wi-Fi, disk encryption, digitally signed software updates, bitcoin, etc.

 **Historical cryptography** (until 1970s): Art of writing and solving codes.
 It focused exclusively on ensuring secret communication between two parties sharing secret information in advance (key, or "codes").

 **Modern cryptography**: Science about design, analysis, and implementation of mathematical techniques for securing information, systems, and computation against adversarial attack.
+Unlike old cryptography, modern cryptography has formal definitions.
+To get a formal definition of a scheme, we have to define "security", make some asumptions (we assume some problems cannot be solved efficiently), and prove thats our scheme satisfies our "security" definition under these assumptions (security proof, instead of design-break-patch cycle).
+Still, it's partly an art (there is room for creativity): new definitions, new schemes, new proof of security, or validating assumptions and designing new primitives to satisfy them.
+Proof of security is a guarantee of security only for a security definition and a set of assumptions (if it's broken, then the definition doesn't correspond to reality or assumption is invalid).

 **Modular arithmetic**:

 - $x = x'\mod N$ if and only if N divides $x-x'$   (i.e. x and x' have the same remainder when divided by N) (i.e. n divides x-x')
 - $[x\mod N]$ = Remainder when x is divided by N
-  - i.e. the unique value $x'\in{0, ..., N-1}$ such that $x = x'\mod N$
+  - i.e. the unique value $x'\in\{0, ..., N-1\}$ such that $x = x'\mod N$

 Example: